wakeupingear/junebug/README.md

 ## C++ game engine for high performance game prototyping

 C++ is performant, but it's not easy to use. `Junebug` takes that performance and wraps it in various abstractions to make it easy to use.
-The goal is to make a stand in replacement for Game Maker Studio 2 that can scale to the needs of a production game.
+The goal is to make a stand in replacement for GameMaker Studio 2 that can scale to the needs of a production game.

-It also bundles a bunch of useful game functions and implementations that Game Maker ideally should include out of the box but doesn't.
+It also bundles a bunch of useful game functions and implementations that GameMaker ideally should include out of the box but doesn't.
 2D games have a lot of shared features and systems, so it makes sense to bundle the most common ones together inside the engine.

 ## Dead Simple Sample